 I have hired exactly one developer who was self-taught who did an adequate job.

-I don’t mean that I am prejudiced against people who taught themselves a particular language, because, really, after you’ve learned one programming language it’s pretty easy to pick up another one.
+I don’t mean that I am biased against developers who taught themselves a particular language, because, really, after you’ve learned one programming language it’s pretty easy to pick up another one.
 Once you’ve got down the idea of arrays, global vs macro variables, do-loops, initialization, etc. it’s pretty much the same concept in any language.

-No, I am opposed to the people who have taught themselves to code online via something like Codecademy or Lynda.com or just by checking out books from the public library.
+No, I am opposed to the people who have taught themselves to code online via something like Codecademy, Lynda or just by checking out library books.
 Don’t get me wrong, all of those things are great things to do and I have looked at all of them at one time or another.
 These are a great supplement, a terrific way to expand your skills.

 Here is what people who are ‘self-taught’ have generally not learned because they are working by themselves, i.e., alone.

 - Documentation.
-I know I am the biggest hypocrite on this because it is my worst flaw as a developer.
+I know I’m the biggest hypocrite on this because it’s my worst flaw as a developer.
 One reason I write blog posts, both code talks here and at The Julia Group, on statistical programming, is to provide some documentation of problems I’ve solved.
-If you are working alone you don’t feel the need as much to document solutions.
+If you’re working alone, you don’t feel the need as much to document solutions.
 You are wrong about that, by the way.